Bobby's Logo

 SYNTHWARE

-They have been distributed for a while these last years as sysex files via the Waterfall 440 Studio Music website, but it seems now that they are definitively no longer available.
+They have been distributed for a while these last years as sysex files via the Waterfall 440 Studio Music website

 Sound Pack 1 "State-of-the-Art Digitals" (programmed by Scott Verret - 2 soundbanks)Patchlist